potoshk/potos-docs/docs/developer/committee.md

 #### 3.3.1 Account Lifecycle

-The status setting of the account (freezing, thawing, decommissioning) can be changed by any member of the committee.
+Account status settings (freezing, thawing, decommissioning) can be changed by any committee member.

 #### 3.3.2 Account Balance Permission Control

-balancePrecompiled maintains a separate caller list: `s_balance_caller`, which records all usable account addresses.
+`balancePrecompiled` maintains a separate caller list: `s_balance_caller`, which records all usable account addresses.

 This list will obtain all `governance committee member` addresses during initialization and write them into the list.